 Domestic arbitration offers an alternative to litigation, which can be a grueling experience.
 Between the time your case is filed and the issuance of the final order, several months, if not years, could pass.
 During that time, your family disputes may leave you in emotional chaos, limbo, and uncertainty.
 Having no control over the legal process, you are at the court’s mercy regarding how quickly your case will get resolved.

 This is a form of alternative dispute resolution settled privately out of court with a mediator present (arbitrator).
 Only when an arbitration is binding is it enforced by a court.
 Anyone can be involved in domestic arbitrations: family, business, school, etc. Arbitrators are neutral third-party legal professionals who hear testimony and consider evidence at a hearing before rendering an award to clients.

 The American Arbitration Association claims that domestic arbitration agreement is faster and more cost effective than litigation.

-There are many advantages to arbitration, the most important being the amount of control the parties have over the process.
+There are many advantages to arbitrations, the most important being the amount of control the parties have over the process.
 The parties decide such issues as who conducts the hearing; what issues will be heard; how long after the filing of the complaint will arbitration be scheduled; where arbitration will occur, and other terms of the process.
-Arbitration will last as short or as long as the parties’ desire, at an agreed upon hourly, daily, or flat rate.
+Arbitration proceedings will last as short or as long as the parties’ desire, at an agreed upon hourly, daily, or flat rate.

 Get your questions answered - Call to schedule a consult (770) 984-5311.